-Arturo Villa, Truck Driver Instructor
+Arturo Villa, Truck Driving, Class A, Instructor (Marysville Satellite)

-Arturo obtained his commercial driver license in 1997.
+Arturo obtained his commercial driver's license in 1997.
 He has many years of experience in the trucking industry.
-He has been very successful in instructing and assisting trainees to obtain the commercial driver license.
+He has been very successful in instructing and assisting trainees to obtain the commercial driver's license.
 Arturo has been with the Olivehurst ASET Center since 1998.
 He is also a certified Forklift operator.